ChainAgnostic/namespaces/tvm/caip2.md

-At time of writing there is not a central registry for avoiding `global_id` conflicts or for mapping `global_id`s to public endpoints; instead, implementers should seek chain and node information each chain's documentation (see links section below for examples).
+At time of writing there is not a central registry for avoiding `global_id` conflicts or for mapping `global_id`s to public endpoints; instead, implementers should seek chain and node information in each chain's documentation (see links section below for examples).

 ```